dMatrix

 How to know it worked

 3. 3Confirm and manage it.
-After you've signed in, your assistant shows up in datrix under Settings → Connected Clients — the same place you go to disconnect it later.
+After you've signed in, your assistant shows up in dMatrix under Settings → Connected Clients — the same place you go to disconnect it later.
 Give it a moment; the list refreshes on its own.

 The Connected Clients settings page with one connected client listed.